ClipNook/ClipNook/README.md

 A privacy-first, self-hosted platform for gamers, streamers, and editors to submit, manage, and discover gaming clips—putting content control back in creators' hands.

 > **Project Status:** Hobby project in early development.
-Backend API and core functionality complete.
-Frontend implementation in progress.
 Not intended for production use—best suited for testing, development, and contributions.

 ## 🚀 Quick Start